nerdyman/dx-scripts/README.md

    [Download the Zip](https://github.com/nerdyman/wsl-dx-scripts/archive/refs/heads/main.zip), extract it, and run `./run.ps1` manually

-1. Get developin'

 ## Available Scripts

-Although this is primarily aimed towards WSL installs, the actual distro scripts can run directly on a Linux machine.
+Although this is primarily aimed towards WSL installs, the actual distro scripts can run directly on a Linux box.

 - [`agnostic.sh`](./agnostic.sh) - \*_should_ work on any Linux distro
   - Install and configure Oh My Zsh